Thunderwolves Against Interpersonal Violence

 Our Priorities

-Sexual assault means any nonconsensual sexual act proscribed by federal, tribal, or state law, including when the victim lacks capacity to consent.
+Any nonconsensual sexual act prohibited by federal, tribal, or state law, including when a person cannot consent. rainn.org

-Stalking means engaging in a course of conduct directed at a specific person that would cause a reasonable person to fear for his or her safety or the safety of others or suffer substantial emotional distress.
+A course of conduct directed at someone that would cause a reasonable person to fear for their safety (or others’ safety) or experience substantial emotional distress. stalkingawareness.org

 Need Support or Looking to File a Report?